AppleNewtonRepositories/npds-tracker-server/readme.md

 ## css Template: Manual modification for WorldMap Picture
 + It is necessary to manually change the name of the image (WorldMap) of the file template.css (line 271) according to your location.
 Currently 4 images WorldMap have been created: WorldMap-AppleNewton.gif (for AppleNewton), WorldMap-newtonrulez.gif (for NewtonRulez), and WorldMap.gif (for MessagePad.net)

+## NPDS Status File
++ If you would like to present the current status of the NPDS server in a text terminal you can use the "statusFile" option.
+When this is set to true in the npdstracker.ini file it will write a file to the default directory called "npdsstatus.txt".
+This is not a log file but will contain the current status of the tracker server.
+An option to this is "statusCompact" which will choose a full or compact text display.
+The compact display restricts the width to less than 60 columns.

 ## Licensing